 Seiko SSB031 Chronograph Steel Case Watch

-This watch features a 40mm stainless steel case that is attached to a stainless-steel bracelet.
-The face dial is primarily black while the markers and hands are all gray with the second hand getting the red color treatment, giving it improved legibility.
+This watch features a 40mm stainless steel case attached to a stainless-steel bracelet.
+The face dial is primarily black while the markers and hands are all gray, with the second hand getting the red color treatment, giving it improved legibility.
 It is well-made and is sure to last for quite a long time.

-Of course, since this is made by Seiko, the watch uses the always reliable quartz movement technology.
-This guarantees impeccably high accuracy.
+Of course, since Seiko makes this, the watch uses the always reliable quartz movement technology with impeccably high accuracy.
 The watch is also designed to be water-resistant for up 330-feet.
-This allows the watch to withstand splashes and rain, but keep in mind that it is not intended for swimming or diving.

-It comes with three sub-dials, which are all designed to be easily read and distinguishable.
+It comes with three sub-dials, all designed to be easily read and distinguishable.
 Overall, this is one of Seiko’s most elegant chronograph watches from their mid-range collection.

 Orient Star Retrograde